inferno986return/SurvivalManual-ebook/README.md

 The ePub contents are in the e-book folder.
 The metadata.json hold the metadata that is used to create the content.opf and toc.ncx files.
 Currently, ebookbuild on creates ePub 2.0.1 files.

 The files are manually edited using the free Microsoft Visual Studio Code text editor with regular expressions.
 The syntax is identical to the Atom editor.
-For each chapter I copy the from line 1 to the first `<div>` tag.
+For each chapter I copy the XHTML declaration from line 1 to the first `<div>` tag on line 9.

 When I have finished the e-book it can be compiled.
 To compile the ePub, you will need to install both [Python 3](https://www.python.org/) to create the ePub and the [Java Development Kit (JDK)](https://www.oracle.com/uk/java/technologies/javase-downloads.html) to run epubcheck to verify it is up to standard.